OOEF (Official Occasion Expense Forms)

 - All other UT policies relating to entertainment expenses apply.

 - There may be rare occasions where $65/person will prove to be insufficient for a particular event.
-If that is the case, please request an exception, in advance, from Assistant Dean Jamie Southerland.
+If that is the case, please request an exception, in advance, from Associate Dean Jamie Southerland.
 Approval of these requests will be granted in only the most compelling of circumstances, and rarely, if ever, will they be approved after-the-fact.

 Gratuities on Restaurant Receipts